esscott1/pyprflow/ReadMe.md

 API/transactions/{transactionId} - returns a specific transacation
 API/transactions/example  - returns an example transaction to get you started.

 [POST]
-API/workflow - submits the workflow definition to the OW engine API/workflow/validate - validate the posted workflow definition.
+API/workflow - submits the workflow definition to the OW engine.
+API/workflow/validate - validate the posted workflow definition.

-API/trackable - submits a trackable to the OW engine API/trackable/isunique/{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
+API/trackable - submits a trackable to the OW engine
+API/trackable/isunique/{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
 API/transaction - submits a transaction to the OW engine

-API/trackable - Registers a trackable to the OW engine API/trackable/isunique/{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
+API/trackable - Registers a trackable to the OW engine
+API/trackable/isunique/{trackableId} - varifies if a trackableId is new to the OW engine (used for prevalidation).
 API/transaction - submits a transaction to the OW engine with will manipulates a trackable within OW engine.

 [PUT]
-API/workflow/{workflowId} - updates an existing workflow definition API/trackable/{trackableId} - updates an existing trackable
+API/workflow/{workflowId} - updates an existing workflow definition
+API/trackable/{trackableId} - updates an existing trackable

 [Delete]
-API/workflow/{workflowId} - removes an existing workflow definition from the OW engine API/trackable/{trackableId}
+API/workflow/{workflowId} - removes an existing workflow definition from the OW engine
+API/trackable/{trackableId}